werf/werf/docs/_includes/reference/cli/werf_kubectl_replace.md

             perform kubectl apply on this object in the future.
       --show-managed-fields=false
             If true, keep the managedFields when printing objects in JSON or YAML format.
+      --subresource=''
+            If specified, replace will operate on the subresource of the requested object.
+Must be
+            one of [status scale].
+This flag is alpha and may change in the future.
       --template=''
             Template string or path to template file to use when -o=go-template,
             -o=go-template-file.
 The template format is golang templates